oxygen/TLSBump/README.md

 After downloading/cloning this app, run `npm install` inside the root directory, to populate the node_modules directory.

-Start the application using `node index.js` to listen on 8059, or `node index.js 80` to listen on a custom port, in this example 80.
+Start the application using `node index.js` to listen on 8059, or `node index.js 0.0.0.0 80 443` to listen on a custom port, in this example 80 and 443.

 Use a node version which still supports TLS 1.0.
 Try 8.11.3.